babak2/MPI-Matrix-Processing/README.md

 - MPI Parallelization: Utilizes MPI to distribute the matrix elements among multiple processes, enabling parallel computation.

-- The program prints the execution time for each separate run (in the case of MPI, for each number of processes used).
+- The execution time for both non-MPI and MPI (for each number of processes used) versions is printed to the console for performance analysis.

 Using these printouts, we can manually do the following: